Anisotropic MagnetoMemristance

 \section{Author contributions}

 C.I.L.A and E.I performed the numerical simulations and F.C developed and worked on the theoretical model.
-All authors contributed to the discussion on analytical and numerical results, as well as writing the paper.
+F.C., C. N., C.I.L.A.
+E. I. and G.W.C. contributed to the discussions on analytical and numerical results, as well as writing the paper.
 F.C. and E. I. contributed equally to this work.